Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/mutations.md

 Look on `is_done` and `latest_fail_reason` columns

-## Are mutations being run in parallel or they are sequential in ClickHouse (in scope of one table)
+## Are mutations being run in parallel or they are sequential in ClickHouse® (in scope of one table)

 ![Mutations](/assets/mutations4.png)